ZeppelinCo/API-Documentation/README.md

 ## Schema

-API access is only over HTTPS.
+API access is only over `HTTPS`.
 Base entry point is from `https://api.zepppelin.com/api/3` or from the `https://YOUR_NETWORK.zepppelin.com/api/3` domain.
 All data is sent and received as `JSON`.

 Times are expressed in GMT+0.
 All timestamps are returned in format.